karan-gander/educase-task/README.md

-# 📍 Nearby Schools API
+# 📍 Educase Schools API

 A simple Node.js + MySQL API to fetch all schools from the database,
 sort them based on proximity to a given location, and return the sorted list.